hivemq/hivemq-policy-cookbooks/data-validation/updating-protobuf-policy/README.md

 > As a developer, I want to be able to update my Protobuf schema to a newer version and apply it to an existing policy
 > in-place.

-For this use-case, a newer version of a schema and a newer version of a policy using this schema are needed.
+For this use-case, a policy and a schema which has been modified from its original form are needed.

 ### Find policy and schema identifiers